 - Robert Boyle – philosopher and father of chemistry.
 Believed that the study of nature could prove the existence of God.

 - George Washington Carver – botanist who promoted methods to avoid soil depletion.
-Felt his faith in Jesus was what allowed him to pursue his scientific study.
+He felt his faith in Jesus was what allowed him to pursue his scientific study.

 - Blaise Pascal – mathematician and inventor.
 One of the first two people to create mechanical calculators.
 Also did a great deal of work in the natural sciences around hydraulic fluids.
 Wrote many works about – and giving a defense for – Christianity